TravisWheelerLab/sufr/README.md

   -m, --max-query-len <LEN>  Maximum query length
   -o, --output <OUT>         Output
   -l, --low-memory           Low-memory
+  -v, --very-low-memory      Very low memory
   -h, --help                 Print help
 ```

 The `-l|--low-memory` option will force the suffixes to be read from disk rather than loaded into memory.
+The `-v|--very-low-memory` option will also force the text to be read from disk rather than loaded into memory.
 The time to load a large index (e.g., human genome) into memory may take longer than the actual search, so you may find this is faster for only a few queries but slower for a large number.

 For example: